ktxlh/seat-planner/README.md

     ‘Sleep’: Sleep, rest (need quiet)        # Sleep Very Much = 2 <-----> Sleep Very Less = -2
     ‘Networking’: willing to networking       # Very Willing = 2 <-----> Very Unwilling = -2
     ‘WindowShading’:           # Very Willing to Open = 2 <----> Very Unwilling to Open = -2

+The format of the feedback does not matter as we use generated feedback for the learning models for now.